Disclaimer

 We ask you to wipe away tears; to cure sick people; to fill people’s hearts with joy and love; to help us follow your steps and virtues in order to glorify, with you, the Virgin Mary, the Father, the Son and the Holy Spirit forever.
 Amen.

-*** NOTE: In this author's personal opinion, based on the nature of her sufferings and the circumstances surrounding them, St. Rafqa may have suffered the invisible stigmata of the crown of thorns although her biographies do not specifically mention this.
+*** NOTE: This author personally speculates that, based on the circumstances and nature of St. Rafqa's sufferings, she may actually have suffered the invisible stigmata of the crown of thorns although her biographies do not specifically mention this.
+In addition, the wound on the shoulder seems to me to have been another form of stigmatization.